waveletlet/surf/README.md

 ====
 **This is a custom fork for testing experimental features that may become pull requests, you should look at the base repository.**

+This repository is no longer compliant with the original surf API, and can no longer be used as a drop in surf replacement.

 Surf is a Go (golang) library that implements a virtual web browser that you control programmatically.
 Surf isn't just another Go solution for downloading content from the web.
 Surf is designed to behave like web browser, and includes: cookie management, history, bookmarking, user agent spoofing